National Assembly (Republic of China): 1947 Constitution

 In 1949, the Chinese Communist Party won the Chinese Civil War and mainland China became the People's Republic of China.
 The National Assembly (along with the entire ROC government) was relocated to Taipei.
 The Assembly's right to legislate was put into moratorium until at least half of all counties in the nation were again able to elect representatives via their County Assemblies.

 The first National Assembly was to serve for a period of only six years.
 However, according to the Kuomintang (KMT) leadership, the fall of the Mainland made it impossible to hold new elections there, as all Mainland provinces were under Communist rebellion.
 As a result, the Judicial Yuan decided that the original members of the National Assembly representing Communist-controlled constituencies must continue to hold office until new elections could be held.
 National Assembly elections were still held in territories under ROC control.

 In accordance with the 76th interpretation of the 1947 Constitution by the Judicial Yuan in 1957, the NA formed part of a three-chamber tricameral parliament together with the Legislative and Control Yuans and was the senior most chamber of parliament, with the latter two performing regular legislative work in the absence of the Assembly.
-During the years when it elected or recalled the president and vice president, it acted as an electoral college with all its county representatives serving as electors.
+During the years when it elected, recalled or impeached the president and vice president, it acted as an electoral college with all its county representatives serving as electors.